Back to School: The 3 Types of Learners

 - Establish a routine.
 Vata stays in better balance when the vata person follows a particular routine.
 Having a set time to wake up and go to bed really helps keep the unfocused part of vata in check.
 Vata doesn’t like routine and may even rebel, so make sure there are plenty of other places where these students get to express their ideas and choices.

 - Use oil for daily massage.
 A daily oil massage in the morning before showering can work wonders!
+Daily Massage Oil is a great choice for this nourishing practice.
 But if your schedule doesn’t allow for this, at least rub oil on the soles of the feet (and the scalp if you are willing) for a few minutes every night before bed.

-- Vata balancing supplements.
+- Take vata balancing supplements.
 Chyavanprash keeps the immune system healthy so that the body can support efforts to learn rather than spending time fighting illness.
-Brahmi, found in Mental Clarity, supports optimal focus, memory, and clarity.
+Brahmi, found in Mental Clarity tablets and in Focus liquid extract, supports optimal focus, memory, and clarity.
 And a healthy colon prevents build-up of toxins, supporting healthy function of the brain and nervous system; to aid healthy bowel movements and colon function, consider Triphala.

 - Get proper rest.
 The brain, nervous system, and body need time to process and rejuvenate.
 Appropriate sleep leaves you refreshed and energized in the morning.
 For sound sleep, massage the feet and scalp with oil before bed, take a warm bath, or drink a glass of warm milk with a pinch of nutmeg.